Advanced Threat Protection for Azure SQL Database, SQL Managed Instance, and Azure Synapse Analytics

 For a full investigation experience, it is recommended to enable auditing, which writes database events to an audit log in your Azure storage account.
 To enable auditing, see Auditing for Azure SQL Database and Azure Synapse or Auditing for Azure SQL Managed Instance.

 Advanced Threat Protection for Azure SQL Database detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit databases.
-For a list of alerts for Azure SQL Database, see the Alerts for SQL Database and SQL Data Warehouse in Azure Security Center.
+For a list of alerts for Azure SQL Database, see the Alerts for SQL Database and Azure Synapse Analytics in Azure Security Center.

 Explore detection of a suspicious event